· Noorle Team · 8 min read

 Most critically, the economics don’t align with agent behavior.
 When an agent might test dozens of approaches, validate hundreds of data points, or explore multiple solution paths before finding the right one, even small per-operation costs multiply rapidly.

-Why Noorle Built a Dual-Compute Architecture
+Why Noorle Built a Three-Tier Compute Architecture

-The Code Runner: Near-Zero Cost Exploration
+Tier 1 — Code Runner: Near-Zero Cost Exploration

 - Instant startup for Python and JavaScript execution